In Through the Out Door

 For the past 3 months we’ve talked about the “average American” and how that person can manage their personal finances to become wealthy.
 Now let’s talk about “high income Americans” and how they can do the same thing, because high income Americans have the same goals and the same problems as average Americans.

-Some of you are thinking; “If they’re high income, then they’re already wealthy.”.
+Some of you are thinking; “If they’re high income, then they’re already wealthy.”
 Not necessarily.
-We discussed that in our 12/04/2017 article, Income Is Not Wealth.

 Others are thinking; “They’re high income earners, they already know what to do with their money.”.
 Not necessarily.
 High income earners tend to be very intelligent people, but they are not experts at everything.
 They are usually experts at something other than finance.
 For example, I am an expert at personal finance, but I know nothing about designing bridges or creating software.
 One the other hand, a civil engineer may be an expert at designing bridges, but know nothing about personal finance.
 An IT expert may be an expert at creating software, but know nothing about personal finance.